 The B.A. is a good fit for someone who wants to learn Computer Science + X. It allows room to explore another area of study when compared the technical course heavy BS program.
 The B.A. includes a richer set of elective credits than the B.S.
 For application areas that involve the liberal arts, this broader background may be more appropriate.
 The B.A. may also be a more efficient option for students pursuing a double major or a large minor to stay on track for a four-year graduation.

 Students don't have to pursue a specific track or specialization in the B.A., but it's recommended to package the 8 minimum credits of CSCI 4000-5000 level electives into a given area similar to our B.S. program tracks.

 Common additions to pair with both the B.S and B.A. program would be Carlson Management Minor, Math Minor, Statistics Minor, Geographic Information Science Minor, Interdisciplinary Design Minor, and the IT Infrastructure Certificate.
 As previously noted, additions may be easier to fit into a graduation plan with the B.A. program.

 The curriculum differences between the B.S. and B.A. are:

-- The B.S. requires two two additional science courses beyond the university required physical and biological science requirements; The B.A. doesn't require additional science courses.
+- The B.S. requires two additional science courses beyond the university required physical and biological science requirements; The B.A. doesn't require additional science courses.